 SEO.
 To stay ahead of the competition on search engines, we regularly update and optimize certain aspects of your website, such as headlines, photo captions, and content.

 A powerful online presence supports long-term revenue objectives in a variety of ways.
 For one, it builds brand awareness.
 A unique, branded experience attracts new customers.
 You can get an idea of the amount of traffic searching for your products or services, using tools like Google’s Keyword Planner and Google Trends.
 Needless to say, even with niche products or small markets, there is a lot of quality traffic.

 But even if your organization is built on referrals, your customers will still visit your website after they’ve been referred to your business.
 This due diligence provides a great opportunity to communicate your values, build trust, and qualify those leads.

 That traffic—whether new, repeat, or referral—drives sales.
 Conventional wisdom suggests that an average of 2 to 5% of your traffic will convert.
 That’s drastically higher than any social, radio, billboard, or television commercial.
 But it’s also impacted drastically by the user experience offered by your website and the quality of your content.

 Online shopping is one of the greatest modern conveniences.
 Within a few clicks, you can narrow your search, read product descriptions and reviews, and have your goods sent directly to your doorstep.
 This approach to shopping has been going on for decades now.

-But these past two years have proven that online shopping can actually be the holy grail of businesses.
+But these past two years have proven that online shopping can be businesses’ holy grail.
 We’ve learned that all business transactions can be conducted entirely online.

 It’s simple: people rely on the web to find information.
 The sooner businesses realize this, the more profit they’ll make.
 These stats by BigCommerce support this entirely.

-Not only are websites the way forward for businesses, it also makes it easier to track data.
+Not only are websites the way forward for businesses, but it also make it easier to track data.
 For instance, business owners can see how long customers are spending looking at certain product collections.